 At the same time as in Cargo, Kaersenhout participates in the group exhibition Colonial Stories, Power and people at the Holtegaard Museum in Holle (DK).
 Since there are many historical agreements between the Netherlands and Denmark concerning the slave trade, a webcam connection is made between its installation there and those in Cargo.

 Note: 150 sugar loafs blood infusions 100 names of enslaved people printed on sailing cloth photo print mirror foil

 Phases of Sugar

-The faces also refer to the dead masks, which were made in earlier times to capture the last facial expression of the deceased.
+The faces also refer to death masks, which were made in earlier times to capture the last facial expression of the deceased.
 But they also have connotations with the physical anthropological research that was performed on black people during slavery and colonialism.
-Since there are many historical connections between the Netherlands and Denmark, Phases of Sugar is simultaneously shown in Denmark with the installation Blood Sugar in Cargo in Context in Amsterdam.
+Since there are many historical connections between the Netherlands and Denmark, Phases of Sugar is simultaneously shown in Denmark with the installation Blood Sugar at Cargo in Context in Amsterdam.

 Note: 100 faces cast in plaster, blood, burnt sugar

 photography David Stjenholm

 ‘Guess Who’s Coming to Dinner Too?’
 Is a tribute to 36 Black women and women of color, “heroines of resistance.”
 With this project, I cite ‘The Dinner Party’ (1979) of Judy Chicago.

 The title Guess who’s coming to dinner too? has an ambiguous meaning.
 On the one hand, it refers to The Dinner Party where the uninvited guests are the Black Women and women of color, on the other hand, it also refers to the famous movie from 1967 with Sidney Poitier who has an interracial relationship with a white woman.